Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-eco/natural selection.md

 Adaptation of organisms to the environment by competition `Ant.` artificial selection, e.g. breeding dogs

-Mechanism:
+Forces:

+- Competition
-- Variation
+	- Interspecific
-	- Phenotypic variation: individuals of a population vary.
-	- [[gene#Genetic variation|Genetic variation]]: some of the differences are inheritable.
-		- <= mutation
+	- Intraspecific
-- Overproduction: species tend to produce more offsprings than can survive.
-- Competition: individuals must compete for limited resources.
+		- Sexual selection: competition for mates
-	- Food
+- Predation
-	- Territory
+- Parasitism
-	- Mate
+- Mutualism
-- Differential success: the fittest survives and reproduces.

 > [!abstract] fitness
 > Ability to survive and to reproduce